 Social Media Ambassador: Support the Library by becoming a Social Media Ambassador.
 Help raise the awareness of APL on social media while raising our awareness of you--our best supporter!
 Sign up HERE.
 No minimum commitment or volunteer application required!

-- Austin History Center.
-No opportunities at this time.
+Current needs: No Opportunities at this time.

 Special Events (One Time Opportunities): Contact Volunteer Services for full details and to pre-register for an event.
 Applications are not required for these events.
 We do not work with community service hours for these events.
 Please let us know if you are under 18 years of age and wish to volunteer for a special event.